 Dr. Pawel Sosnowski has been working as the Lead Sales Engineer at SimScale since January 2015.
 He holds a PhD in Environmental and Industrial Fluid Mechanics from University of Trieste (Italy).
 His focus was on numerical simulations and Computational Fluid Dynamics (CFD).
 At SimScale, Dr. Sosnowski uses his experience to ensure a high level technical background in the sales department and takes care of trainings, customer coaching and direct support.

-Being passionate about building products on his own, Dr. Pawel Sosnowski built a 3D printer from scratch.
 We interviewed him to find out for our readers how to build a 3D printer without any previous experience.

 Most of our customers already know how experienced you are as CAE specialist, they met you during the CAE Professional Trainings, but the rest of the world doesn’t know yet how many interesting things you do.
 Let’s start with your 3D printer.
 How did you decide to work on such a complex project?